Senegal turns to sewage in bid to meet renewable goals

 FOCUS ON RENEWABLES

-Under the initiative, residents can dial into a call center that gives trucking companies an hour to submit bids to empty tanks, before selecting a winner based on price and proximity.
+Under the initiative, residents can dial into a call centre that gives trucking companies an hour to submit bids to empty tanks, before selecting a winner based on price and proximity.

 Senegal's national sanitation bureau hopes the project can reduce the households that manually empty their pits and lower sanitation expenses by 45 percent.